 One of the most common mistakes travelers make prior to their trip is assuming that all travel insurance policies are the same.
 Unfortunately, there are key differences in plans - meaning when a traveler purchases a travel insurance policy, they are not necessarily covered for whatever may happen to them as they venture the world.

+In fact, while one travel insurance policy may cover injuries and illness, others will only cover trip delay and trip cancellation.
 While some plans will cover delays of six hours, many plans only extend coverage after 12 hours.
 In regards to rental cars, some travel insurance providers offer an additional add-on policy, and other rental companies require travelers to purchase their insurance policies.

 When it comes to your next trip, are you fully covered by a travel insurance policy?
 Be sure to ask these five questions before purchasing any travel insurance plan.